tc39/proposal-shadowrealm/explainer.md

 }
 ```

+## <a name='Errors'></a>Errors

+Errors originated from a ShadowRealm are subject to stack censoring.
+Similarly, those errors must be copied when crossing the callable boundary, while doing so, the host must produce a TypeError, and may provide a message and stack properties without violating the stack censoring principle.
+For more details about errors, refer to the [errors explainer](./errors.md).

 ## <a name='Modules'></a>Modules

 In principle, the ShadowRealm proposal does not provide the controls for the module graphs.
 Every new ShadowRealm initializes its own module graph, while any invocation to `ShadowRealm.prototype.importValue()` method, or by using `import()` when evaluating code inside the shadowRealm through wrapped functions, will populate this module graph.
 This is analogous to same-domain iframes, and VM in nodejs.